 Did someone say chocolate?
 How delightful!

-Savour Tasmania’s rich history in chocolate making and enjoy our Cadbury’s display – ‘By Mountain and Sea’: 100 Years of Cadbury’s at Claremont – now showing at Kingston Library.
+Savour Tasmania’s rich history in chocolate making and enjoy our Cadbury’s display – ‘By Mountain and Sea’: 100 Years of Cadbury’s at Claremont -next location to be advised.

 Learn about the Model Factory at Cadbury’s Claremont in the research blog.
 Showcasing historic photographs, film, illustrations, and product artworks from our Tasmanian Archives and items loaned from the Hodgman family, ‘By Mountain and Sea’: 100 Years of Cadbury’s at Claremont highlights one of Tasmania’s most recognised institutions – the Cadbury Chocolate Factory.
 Opening in October 1922 and developed according to Quaker ideals, the factory included housing for staff, recreation and education facilities – including a library and a cricket ground.
 Included in the display is information about the history of the company and its connections to dairy and fruit industries around Tasmania.

 The display showcases a collection of original sketches and mock-ups drawn by Vernon Hodgman (1909 – 1984).
 Vernon Hodgman was a commercial artist and industrial designer at Cadbury’s Claremont between 1928 and 1940, and in 1945 became the Head of the Design Studio.
 These items are on loan from the Hodgman Family.
 The exhibition is a celebration of our local community, shared knowledge and creativity.
 From family members, factory tours and primary producers, the Cadbury’s brand has touched many Tasmanian families and is a world recognised name.